zhendrikse/tdd/tdd-katas/stack-kata/README.md

 # Goal

 Test-driven development (TDD) can be explained relatively easily.
 At the same time TDD turns out to be a skill that can only be properly acquired by practicing it.
 This step-by-step guide aims to do exactly that: getting you acquainted with TDD by applying its practices to a somewhat academic example.
 This academic example ensures that you won't be distracted by other challenges.
-These additional challenges will then be addressed in subsequent exercises.
+These additional challenges can be addressed in other katas.

 ## What you will learn